LynchLab/MAPGD/README.md

 	mapgd allele -i metapopulation.pro -o population1_allelfrequencies.map

-One advantage of the above work flow is that each of the files can be inspect vissualy to explore the data.
+One advantage of the above work flow is that each of the files can be inspect visually to explore the data.
 If you do not need to do this then it will be faster to create binary data and use I/O redirection.

 <h5> The above work flow using  I/O redirection </h5>
 	samtools mpileup -q 25 -Q 25 -B population1.sort.bam population2.sort.bam
 	| mapgd proview -B -H seq1.header | mapgd allele -p 1,2 -B | mapgd filter -p 6 -o allelefrequency.txt

-In the case where the allele command has been used the files can be further analized to estimate the seven IBD coefficients.
+In the case where the allele command has been used the files can be further analyzed to estimate the seven genotypic correlation coefficients.

 	mapgd genotype -p allelefrequency.pro -m allelefrequency.map | mapgd filter -p 10 -e 0.01 -c 50 -C 200 > population.gcf
 	relatedness.py population.gcf